Family History and Genealogy

-Green Dragon Genealogy is owned and run by Michelle Hunter BA (Hons) Dunelm, PGCert.
+Green Dragon Genealogy is owned and run by professional genealogist Michelle Hunter, BA (Hons) (Dunelm), PGDip, QG.

-After seventeen years in secondary teaching, I decided to swap textbooks for family trees and turn my life-long interest in family history into a career.
-I have spent many years researching for family and friends, and I am now studying on the Master’s Programme in Genealogical, Palaeographic and Heraldic Studies with the University of Strathclyde.
-I achieved the Postgraduate Certificate in June 2020 and am now continuing onto the Diploma.
+After seventeen years in secondary teaching, I decided to swap textbooks for family trees and turn my life-long interest in family history and genealogy into a career.

-My background is in Modern Languages (German, French and Spanish) and I am currently learning Italian and Latin.
+My background is in Modern Languages (German, French and Spanish), in which I have a BA (Hons) degree from Durham University, and I am currently dabbling in Italian and Latin.
 This linguistic knowledge, plus many years of reading countless pupils’ handwriting, stands me in good stead for reading historical and official documents in a variety of languages!

 I am always meticulous and tenacious in my research, and I enjoy producing reports which are both clear and interesting to read.
 My aim is to provide a professional, accurate and efficient service, with a smile. 🙂

 About the Green Dragon Pub